-- Solicited proposal is a formal proposal that is usually sent in a proper written form to the potential client for persuading them to buy your products.
+- A solicited proposal is a formal proposal that is usually sent in proper written form to the potential client to persuade them to buy your products.
 It is a formal request from a client.

-- Unsolicited proposal is not actually a proper request of proposal rather it starts with a casual talk during meeting where a seller tells the prospect that he has the solution to his problem.
+- An unsolicited proposal is not actually a proper request of the proposal; instead, it starts with a casual talk during a meeting where a seller tells the prospect that he has the solution to his problem.

 Requested vs. Unsolicited Proposals

-RFP refers to the request for proposal, where a potential client may request for a proposal.
-They usually ask for it casually in conversation, via email, or send a formal “request for proposal RFP document.
+RFP refers to the request for a proposal, where a potential client may request a proposal.
+They usually ask for it casually in conversation, via email, or send a formal “request for a proposal RFP document.

 RFP document outlines the product or services the client wants and when they want the proposal back.
 They may request the business to offer solutions to complete the project.

-On the other hand, the unsolicited proposal is the one where a business can send a proposal to a potential client without waiting for the request for a proposal.
+On the other hand, an unsolicited proposal is one where a business can send a proposal to a potential client without waiting for the request for a proposal.
 It is just like a sales presentation.

 What Are The Elements Of A Business Proposal?